testingGarage/STP03Notes/ReadMe.md

 The classes are conducted by Ashok Thiruvengadam. [^2]

 I have categorized notes for the session of that respective day.

+A new branch will be created for committing and pushing the notes of the respective days.
+From here, once I see the notes of the day is completed, I will move it to the main.
+Refer to the branches for the notes if you don't find them yet on the main.

 I have retained and used the same the terms/words of Ashok in the notes that I have made.